What is the Importance of Revision?

 Each subject will provide revision materials to you and they will upload some of those materials here under the subject tab.

-Any questions, please speak with your tutor, Head of Year or any member of staff here at PCSA.
+Any questions, please speak with your tutor, Head of Year or any of the adults here at PCSA.

 Begin by organising your work space and your study material.
 If possible, separate the area you intend to use for study from that in which you relax.
 Try to keep your ‘entertainment gadgets’ out of sight when you are studying.